First ever gold medal for India at IOI-2014 ...

 The Indian Computing Olympiad is used to select the team of four students to represent India at the International Olympiad for Informatics (IOI).
 IOI is one of the six prominent Science Olympiads held annually.
 The other five Science Olympiads are held in Mathematics, Physics, Chemistry, Biology and Astronomy.

-The second round, the Indian National Olympiad in Informatics (INOI) is held at centres across the country.
-INOI 2014 will take place in January 2014.
-INOI involves programming in any one of three languages: C, C++ or Pascal.
+The second round, the Indian National Olympiad in Informatics (INOI) involves programming in any one of four languages: C, C++, Java or Pascal.

-About 25 students are selected from INOI for a training camp, typically, held in May–June to select the Indian team for IOI.
+About 25 students are selected from INOI for a training camp, to select the Indian team for IOI.